Grumstrup1/41934_G42/A3/README.md

 The tool requires access to the IFC file on the computer running it (paste the full file path when the script asks for it).

+The purpose of the tool is to give a fast and simple way to check quantities and costs directly from an IFC model.
+The script provides a quick pre- or post-estimation overview.
+This makes it easier to validate existing cost estimates or acquire early economic insight without needing a full classic estimation workflow.

 ## Instructions to run the tool
 To run the tool, you need IFCOpenShell and Python installed.
 Download [main.py](A3/main.py) and [utils.py](A3/utils.py) and place them in the same folder.
 For a video tutorial, follow the link [here](https://youtu.be/iAVOLkmRwe0)